 The main categories of causes of psychosis are:

-- Genetics: People with a family history of psychotic disorders such as schizophrenia have a slightly increased chance of developing psychosis.
-For example, if you have a first degree relative with schizophrenia, you may have a 10% chance of developing psychosis.
+- genetics: people with a family history of psychotic disorders such as schizophrenia have a slightly increased chance of developing psychosis.
 There is no single gene that causes psychosis, but a number of different genes may increase the likelihood of developing it.

 Can medical conditions cause psychosis?

-Some medical conditions have been known to cause psychosis.
+Some medical conditions have been known to cause psychosis, although this is rare.
 These include:

 - HIV and AIDS